BayajidAlam/uddhar-server/README.md

 ## Introduction

-This is a detailed guide for frontend dev's how to send payload to the following api's are given below
+This is a detailed guide for frontend dev's how to send payload to the following api's and the response are given below.

 ### Run this project locally
 - Clone this repo